joric/bluetosis/README.md

 You will also need common GND and VCC to make it work.
 It doesn't really interfere much with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback.

-You can also use [$1.80](https://www.aliexpress.com/item//32583160323.html) STM32 board, upgrade it with UART adapter ([RX - A9, TX - A10](https://i.imgur.com/sLyYM27.jpg))
-into a [Blackmagic] board,
-and use it as an [ST-LINK/V2] replacement ([SWCLK - A5, SWDIO - B14](https://i.imgur.com/Ikt8yZz.jpg)).
-It is actually much better because it also has a built in UART ([pin A3][pinout]) on the second virtual COM port so you won't need another USB.
+You can also use [Blackmagic] probe for debugging.
+It is actually the best because it has a built in UART ([pin A3][pinout]) on the second virtual COM port so you won't need another USB.

-There's no softdevice s110 support in the latest SDK so we are limited to 6K RAM out of 16K (10K is occupied by softdevice s130).
-Mind that Bluetooth devices seem to shutdown and restart a lot (sleep mode is actually power off mode with a hardware interrupt from the pin that restarts the device).

-There is a built in app_trace_log but it doesn't work with GCC (probably lacks free memory) so I had to write a small drop-in replacement, but in IAR in the latest SDK you can try using `NRF_LOG_ENABLED` and `NRF_LOG_USES_UART` in `sdk-config.h`.
-Mind that debugging UART has it's own pin settings nearby (not the ones that are already defined in the `custom_board.h`).
+I personally use [Bluepill] board with Blackmagic firmware as a programmer and a debugger and Putty with enabled local echo as a serial monitor.

 ## Status